iann0036/tf-cfn-provider/README.md

 Click the above link to deploy the stack which is required to deploy the Transform and Custom Resource handler.
 This is required to be in place for any future stack deployments.

 If you prefer, you can also manually upsert the [custom_resource.yaml](custom_resource.yaml) stack from source and compile your own copy of the Lambda source.
-Please note that if you do this, the Python requirements must be vendored.
+Please note that if you do this, the Python requirements must be vendored along with a copy of the Terraform binary.

 ## Usage